✦ Enhanced Edition

 Justification

-Greek: dikaioō (δικαιόω) — "to declare righteous"
+Greek: dikaioō (δικαιόω) — "to declare righteous, to justify"

 Righteousness